 Simply amazing!
 With some slight modifications, Pythagoras was right.
 There is a ‘harmony of the spheres', albeit heliocentric.
 But watch out!
 There’s much more!
 Rather than applying only to solar distance, this orbital harmony is far more universal.
 To see why, let’s examine some more Quantized Orbits Graphs.

-Although uncertain regarding other solar systems, this logarithmic rule certainly applies to the moons of Jupiter, Saturn and Uranus, as the following graphs illustrate.
+Although not necessarily applicable to other solar systems, this logarithmic rule certainly applies to the moons of Jupiter, Saturn and Uranus, as the following graphs illustrate.
 Notice that the best-fit line in each of the cases is nearly identical to the line connecting the Lunar Dots.
 Indeed the lowest of the 3 correlations between order and distance is 99.5%.
 Not too shabby!
 This level of correlation definitely meets the stringent standards of the Material Realm.

 Before proceeding forth to examine the orbit’s period and velocity, let us expose some anomalies.
 The horizontal axis of the graphs that visualize the distances of the moons from both Jupiter and Saturn require some explanation.
 Both contain the symbol ‘ø’ in some of slots rather than the name of moon, e.g. Titan.
 This symbol indicates an orbit that does not contain any evidence of a moon.
 What is our justification for this insertion?
 Our solar system contains a similar insertion.

-When we initially tabulated and considered the double-log planetary distances, there was a huge discontinuity between Mars and Jupiter.
+When we initially tabulated and considered the log planetary distances, there was a huge discontinuity between Mars and Jupiter.
 To eliminate this discontinuity, we chose to consider the asteroid belt as the fifth planet.
 Amazingly enough, the asteroid belt fit the planetary pattern perfectly.
-With this inclusion, a straight, rather than broken, line connected the double-log planetary distances.
+With this inclusion, a straight, rather than broken, line connected the log of planetary distances.

 Due to this relatively perfect fit, the asteroid belt could be considered either an unformed or a shattered planet.
 Why didn’t this mass coalesce like the rest of the planets?
 Could this be because the 5th planetary ring (the asteroid belt) is a gravitational fracture zone between the smaller inner planets and the larger outer planets?